esamattis/multip/README.md

 the php-fpm container but because php-fpm cannot share static files you must deploy your code to both containers which can be a hassle to manage.

-With `multip` it is possible to create a container which runs multiple processes but acts like it has only one process with minimal overhead.
+With `multip` it is possible to create a container which runs both but acts like it has only one process with minimal overhead.
+This way the fact that it uses FastCGI is internal to the container and for users of the container it's like any other container speaking HTTP.